linksmart/template/README.md

 # Foobar
 <!-- Short description of the project. -->

 Foobar is not a real software.
 The name is used here as placeholder for a described software.
 This readme is meant for describing an application but can be adapted to describe a software library by changing `Deployment` section to `Usage`.

-A teaser image may be added below this paragraph.
+> An optional teaser figure

 ## Getting Started
 <!-- Explanation on where to start.
 Short description or links. -->